admin-shell-io/questions-and-answers/README.md

 An example of modeling is provided in the following [publication](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/AAS_Reference_Modelling.pdf?__blob=publicationFile&v=5).
 Example submodels are available [here](http://liabroker.ddns.net:51001/).
 Note: currently the specification of BOM submodel is ongoing within IDTA's "Bill of Material" working group (reference available [here](https://industrialdigitaltwin.org/en/content-hub/submodels)).
 For additional information see also [another question](#id42).

   (Answered 2022-06-13)

+**[How to deal with property values including multiple values?](#ghid36)**  <a id="ghid36"></a>

+Q: How to deal with "property values" that include a set of values, e.g. seperated by comma?
+Examples are colors in RGB, coordinates, etc. Is there a specific format for these property elements?
+How can one transport that a specific format is required?
+Could one use the formula qualifier as RegEx to describe the allowed format?
+What about more complex property values, i.e. structs?

+A: Currently multi-value properties are not available in the metamodel.
+As option SME list can be used.

+  (Answered 2022-08-12)

 ## Asset Administration Shell in Detail Series